arntanguy/blog/_posts/2021-07-05-climbing-guide-japan.markdown

 - **Prefecture**: Tochigi
 - **Access**: Park at the [観光無料駐車場](https://goo.gl/maps/A48JNLoC6PEkTDKw7) parking lot.
 Walk past the ENEOS gas station and find a way down to the left above the road barriers before the highball with a bridge.
+- **Accomodation**: You can sleep in your car in the parking lot.
+Restroom available.
 - **Access fee**: Free
 - **Style**: Hard limestone bouldering
 - **Guidebook**: "free climbing japan vol 2"